nawodyaishan/GameDev-TheArtifact/README.md

 # The Artifact

-## A Video game using C# and Unity engine following Udemy Course, (The Most Comprehensive Guide To Unity Game Development Vol 1)[https://www.udemy.com/course/the-most-comprehensive-guide-to-unity-game-development/]
+## A 2D video game developed using C# and Unity engine following Udemy Course, [The Most Comprehensive Guide To Unity Game Development Vol 1](https://www.udemy.com/course/the-most-comprehensive-guide-to-unity-game-development/)